stacksmith/trivial-project/README.md

 ## FILE PROCESSING

+All files in the template directory and its subdirectories are processed.

 Possible actions for each file are `:COPY` `:IGNORE` `:PROCESS`.
 Each file in the template directory is processed as follows:

 * If it is listed in `:MANIFEST` or file specified by `:MANIFEST-FILE`, the corresponding action is taken; otherwise